nixworks/public/news/2010/12/22/README.md

 ##### United States House of Representatives
 ### [The United States House of Representatives decides not to take up a resolution declaring the mass killings of Armenians early last century a genocide, helping the administration to avoid a diplomatic clash with Turkey. ](/news/2010/12/22/the-united-states-house-of-representatives-decides-not-to-take-up-a-resolution-declaring-the-mass-killings-of-armenians-early-last-century-a.md)
-_Context: genocide of Armenians, Armenian, United States House of Representatives, Turkey_
+_Context: Turkey, genocide of Armenians, Armenian, United States House of Representatives_

 ##### United States Senate
 ### [The United States Senate votes to ratify the New START Treaty with the Russia, which halves the number of deployed strategic nuclear missile launchers maintained by each nation. ](/news/2010/12/22/the-united-states-senate-votes-to-ratify-the-new-start-treaty-with-the-russia-which-halves-the-number-of-deployed-strategic-nuclear-missile.md)
-_Context: United States Senate, New START Treaty, Russia, nuclear missile_
+_Context: Russia, nuclear missile, New START Treaty, United States Senate_

 ##### United Nations
 ### [The United Nations votes in favour of restoring a reference to sexual orientation in a resolution banning the unjustified killing of minority groups. ](/news/2010/12/22/the-united-nations-votes-in-favour-of-restoring-a-reference-to-sexual-orientation-in-a-resolution-banning-the-unjustified-killing-of-minorit.md)
 The UN votes to restore a reference to sexual orientation in a resolution against the unjustified killing of minority groups, after heavy US pressure.

-##### 250,000 documents
+##### United States diplomatic cables leak
 ### [United States diplomatic cables leak: ](/news/2010/12/22/united-states-diplomatic-cables-leak.md)
 The British government has trained a paramilitary force accused of hundreds of killings in Bangladesh, according to leaked U.S. embassy cables.